New Orleans

 Ephemera

-Autograph manuscript transcription made by Wilde in New Orleans, signed, of a portion of one of the verses from his poem The Garden of Eros:
+Two autograph manuscript verse fragments made by Wilde in New Orleans from his poem The Garden of Eros, signed: